zextras/carbonio-ui-soap-lib/README.md

-# carbonio-mailbox-api-ui
+# carbonio-ui-soap-lib

-Carbonio Mailbox API frontend layer
+Carbonio UI SOAP Library

-This library provides a single function to communicate through the Carbonio Mailbox API, and intercepts the responses to pre-process them, and to read and broadcast notifications events
+This library provides a single function to communicate through the Carbonio SOAP API, and intercepts the responses to pre-process them, and to read and broadcast notifications events